BlueBrain/nexus-forge/docs/source/interaction.rst

    forge.resolve(text="person", scope="schemaorg", target="terms", strategy=ResolvingStrategy.BEST_MATCH)
    resource = Resource(id=_id, name="Jane Doe", type="Person")

 A `scope` is a convenient (and arbitrary) way to name a given `Resolver` along with a set of sources of data (the `targets`) to resolve against.

 Nexus Forge comes with the support of 5 types Resolvers:

-* OntologyResolver: based on type, label and notation (ie. acronym) filtering using a SPARQL query to generate candidates.
+* **OntologyResolver**: based on type, label and notation (ie. acronym) filtering using a SPARQL query to generate candidates.
   An example of configuration is available at `examples/notebooks/use-cases/prod-forge-nexus.yml`.

-* EntityLinkerSkLearn: based on a pretrained model and using `scikit-learn <https://scikit-learn.org/stable/>`__. to generate and rank candidates.
+* **EntityLinkerSkLearn**: based on a pretrained model and using `scikit-learn <https://scikit-learn.org/stable/>`__. to generate and rank candidates.
 To customise the configuration of this resolver (as shown in the resolving example above):

   * Nexus Forge should be installed as follows `pip install nexusforge[linking_sklearn]`

   * `resolver` value should be set to `EntityLinkerSkLearn from kgentitylinkingsklearn`

   * `origin` value should be set to 'directory'

   * a folder containing the model should be provided as `source` value

   * a file name should be provided as value `bucket` under `targets`

   * a `result_resource_mapping` file should be provided to map the result to a json structure

   An example of configuration for `EntityLinkerSkLearn` is available at `examples/notebooks/use-cases/EntityLinkerSkLearn-forge-demo-config.yml`.

-* EntityLinkerElastic: based on `ElasticSearch text similarity search <https://www.elastic.co/blog/text-similarity-search-with-vectors-in-elasticsearch>`__ to generate and rank candidates but require a text embedding or encoding service to compute embeddings of items.
+* **EntityLinkerElastic**: based on `ElasticSearch text similarity search <https://www.elastic.co/blog/text-similarity-search-with-vectors-in-elasticsearch>`__ to generate and rank candidates but require a text embedding or encoding service to compute embeddings of items.
   An example of configuration is available at `examples/notebooks/use-cases/EntityLinkerElastic-forge-demo-config.yml`. .

-* AgentResolver: based on type, full, given or family names filtering using a SPARQL query to generate candidates.
+* **AgentResolver**: based on type, full, given or family names filtering using a SPARQL query to generate candidates.
   An example of configuration is available at `examples/notebooks/use-cases/prod-forge-nexus.yml`.

-* DemoResolver: an example resolver based on filtering by configurable properties and looking up candidates from a json file.
+* **DemoResolver**: an example resolver based on filtering by configurable properties and looking up candidates from a json file.
   An example of configuration is available at `examples/notebooks/use-cases/EntityLinkerSkLearn-forge-demo-config.yml`.

 Reshaping